OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 7. shall retain a complete audit history of the consent resource in accordance with current Central Bank brazilian regulation;
 8. shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of [RFC6749]) if the CPF of the authenticated user is not the same as indicated in the _loggedUser_ element of the Consent Resource Object;
 9. shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of [RFC6749]) if the _businessEntity_ element has not been populated in the related Consent Resource Object and the user has selected or authenticated by using a credential related to a business account;
 10. an autenticated or selected business account´s CNPJ must match the value present in the _businessEntity_ element of the Consent Resource Object.
-In case of divergence authorization server shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of [RFC6749]).
+In case of divergence authorization server shall return authentication failure and return code _access_denied_ in the _error_ parameter (as specified in section 4.1.2.1 of [RFC6749]);
+11. an issued _refresh_token_ shall be valid until the linked Consent Resource object is still valid.

 ### Confidential Client